-Lectures from Murray Stein’s book Outside, Inside, and All Around Us.
+Lectures from Murray Stein’s book Outside, Inside, and All Around.

-The Asheville Jung Center is very pleased to announce our fall Zurich seminar series presented by author Murray Stein on the teachings from the essays in Outside, Inside, and All Around Us.
+The Asheville Jung Center is very pleased to announce our fall Zurich seminar series presented by author Murray Stein on teachings from the book Outside, Inside, and All Around.
 This course will consist of 2 seminars which will be held on September 28 and November 16.
-Participants may register for both lectures for the price of $59.95.
+Participants may register for both lectures for $59.95.
 Participants joining anytime after the first course is held can still register and catch up by watching the recorded version of the prior lecture.
-We have limited available to watch the live seminar so sign us soon to make sure and reserve your spot.
+We have limited availability to watch the live seminar so sign us soon to make sure and reserve your spot.

 September 28, 2017 11AM ET – “Outside Inside and All Around – What are we?
 A Question of Identity”

 In this seminar we will consider the question of psychological identity from a Jungian perspective.
 We are individuals, but we are also representatives of histories and cultures.
 We of think of ourselves as closed off psychological entities, unique and self-contained.
 However, depth psychology teaches us that we are much more open systems than we may realize.
 Projection, introjection, influence, identifications of various kinds all mix together to give us the complexity that we are.
 We find that outside and inside are much more mixed together than consciously know.
 Then the question arises: Is it possible to “come to ourselves” apart from the identities and roles imposed on us, or are we destined to live out patterns inherited and borrowed?
 Individuation demands considering such difficult questions.
 The webinar will include illustrative material from Jung’s “Red Book.”

 November 16, 2017 11AM ET – “Pauli’s Piano Lesson – The Transcendent Function as a Practice”